Leek, Staffordshire: Sugden buildings

-In 1899 came the Technical Schools and the Co-operative Society Hall.
+In 1899, came the Technical Schools and the Co-operative Society Hall.
 Although the original town centre cattle market was demolished and replaced with a bus station and shopping centre in the 1960s, the new cattle market was built on the edge of town adjacent to the railway station.
-Later, this was one of the stations closed following Dr Beeching's recommendations, and a supermarket now stands on the site.
+Later, this was one of those closed following Dr Beeching's recommendations; a supermarket now stands on the site.

 The Nicholson War Memorial was dedicated in 1925.

 Leek offers some contemporary architecture, most notably the alterations and refurbishment to Trinity Church on Derby Street (2011) and new teaching building on Horton Street for Leek College (2013).